YiqinZhao/YouTuBunMusic/README.md

 # YouTuBun Music

-YouTuBun Music is a [YouTube Music](https://music.youtube.com) warp for macOS, soft and light, stuffed with all the goodness, like a bun.
+YouTuBun Music is a [YouTube Music](https://music.youtube.com) wrapper for macOS, soft and light, stuffed with all the goodness, like a bun.

 ## Why YouTuBun Music?